4ian/GDevelop/newIDE/README.md

 This will open the app in your web browser.

 Images resources, GDJS Runtime, extensions will be copied in resources, and [libGD.js](https://github.com/4ian/GDevelop.js) will be downloaded automatically.
+If you wish, you can
+[build libGD.js by yourself](https://github.com/4ian/GDevelop.js) (useful if you modified GDevelop native code like extensions).

 ### Development of the standalone app